Did your state make the grade?

-In the past few years, Alabama local municipalities have been taking the lead on public health issues by implementing strong smokefree ordinances.
-Unfortunately, no local municipalities passed smokefree air ordinances to protect their workers and residents from exposure to secondhand smoke in 2020.
+Many local municipalities were inundated with needs to respond to their community as a result of the COVID-19 pandemic and were unable to focus on other issues, such as implementing strong smokefree ordinances.
 Tobacco control partners continue to be engaged with community education on the dangers of tobacco use and secondhand smoke across Alabama.
 The Lung Association plays a prominent role by offering technical assistance on the best practices of tobacco prevention and control.
 The Alabama Department of Public Health continues to affect social norm change around tobacco use, address the marketing of tobacco products to youth, and promote policies that eliminate exposure to secondhand smoke through the Tobacco Prevention and Control Program.

-In 2021, the American Lung Association in Alabama will advocate for increased funding for the tobacco prevention and control program while continuing to educate state legislators on best practices for tobacco control, including the benefits of a comprehensive statewide smokefree law.
+In 2022, the American Lung Association in Alabama will advocate for the implementation of a comprehensive tobacco retail licensing program to ensure enforcement and compliance with tobacco control statutes while continuing to educate state legislators on best practices for tobacco control, including the benefits of a statewide smokefree law.
 In order to reduce the death and disease caused by tobacco use in Alabama, state legislators will need to recognize the health and economic burden of tobacco use and secondhand smoke exposure by enacting public health protections and investing in evidence-based tobacco prevention programs.
 The Lung Association will continue to work with partners in the Coalition for a Tobacco Free Alabama to ensure successful passage and preservation of comprehensive local smokefree ordinances.